Monolingual or Multilingual Instruction Tuning: Which Makes a Better Alpaca: Methodology

-Since fine-tuning LLMs is expensive and technically unbounded given unlimited resources, we choose to constrain the computational budget in separate experiments to make data recipes comparable.
-Our experimental conditions are as follows: \begin{itemize} \item [(1)] Let \textit{C\textsubscript{alpaca}} denote the cost of monolingual Alpaca fine-tuning for a single language, then it will cost \textit{X$\times$C\textsubscript{alpaca}} to tune individual models to support X languages of interest. \item [(2)] Multilingual instruction-tuning costs \textit{X$\times$C\textsubscript{alpaca}} too, as it uses data available in all languages. \end{itemize} We are able to fairly compare the performance of an LLM tested on any language trained via (1) and (2).
-In addition, we propose to benchmark two practical budget-saving options: \begin{itemize} \item [(3)] As a naive baseline, we use an English-tuned model to respond to other languages.
-It has the same cost \textit{C\textsubscript{alpaca}} as (1). \item [(4)] Downsampled multilingual: we downsample the multilingual dataset in (2) to the size of a single monolingual dataset, with training cost \textit{C\textsubscript{alpaca}} as (1) too. \end{itemize}
+For monolingual tuning, we tune LLMs for each language separately, whereas for multilingual tuning, we merge and shuffle the data in all languages.
+This allows for resource-controlled comparisons between monolingual and multilingual tuning, where a fixed (and equal for each language) computation budget is allocated to support all languages of interest.
+Experimental resource usage is described as follows: \begin{itemize}[nolistsep,noitemsep] \item [1)] Let \textit{C\textsubscript{Alpaca}} denote the cost of \emph{monolingual} Alpaca fine-tuning for a single language, then it costs \textit{N$\times$C\textsubscript{Alpaca}} to tune individual models to support $N$ languages. \item [2)] \emph{Multilingual} instruction tuning will cost \textit{N$\times$C\textsubscript{Alpaca}} too, as it trains on data available in all $N$ languages in one go. \end{itemize} We can fairly compare LLMs trained via 1) and 2) for any language.
+In addition, we propose to benchmark two budget-saving options which cost the same \textit{C\textsubscript{Alpaca}} as a monolingual Alpaca: \begin{itemize}[nolistsep,noitemsep] \item [3)] As a simple baseline, we use an \emph{English-tuned} model to respond to all languages. \item [4)] \emph{Downsampled multilingual}: we randomly sample from the multilingual data in 2) to have the size of a monolingual dataset. \end{itemize}